-Where are you happiest, working from home or working from the office?
+Where are you happiest, working from home or commuting and working from the office?
 New research released for ‘National Work From Home Day’, has found that nearly a quarter (24%) of you would rather work from home one day a week than receive a pay rise, while seven million admit suffering from “procrastination or inertia issues” when working in an office.

 The study found that nearly half of you (48%) are far happier when working from home and nearly a third (32%) “feel more productive” when you do so.